sinanatra/yarn-starterkit/README.md

 ### Setup

-Create a bare clone of the repository:
+This repo is my own yarn starterkit, to start create a bare clone of the repository:

 `git clone --bare git@github.com:sinanatra/yarn-starterkit.git `